cfegela/fhirstorm/README.md

 # FHIRStorm

-*An enterprise-ready, containerized full-stack medical records platform strictly conforming to the HL7 FHIR R4 standard.*

----

 ## Overview

 FHIRStorm is designed to serve as a reference implementation for managing clinical data using the **HL7 FHIR R4** standard.
 The system is built with a highly responsive, modern clinical dashboard (inspired by the application's clean Navy and Sky Blue design system) connected to a robust Java backend powered by the industry-standard HAPI FHIR library.